-Eight Days in Rome, Florence, Verona
+How to Spend 8 Days in Rome, Florence, & Verona

-WEDNESDAY – Depart from the USA, fly in to Rome, Italy
+WEDNESDAY – Depart from the USA, fly into Rome, Italy

-THURSDAY – Arrival into Rome
+THURSDAY – Arrive in Rome

 Highlights of Rome Day One – Trevi Fountain, Spanish Steps, Margutta Street

-The best part about Rome, isn’t that walking through the streets sets you back in time, and teaches you history along the way.
+The best part about Rome isn’t that walking through the streets sets you back in time and teaches you history along the way.
 It’s that Rome quite literally has everything to offer.
 Food, wine, weather, and friendly locals.
 In Rome, there is something for everyone.

-Upon arriving to Rome, and dropping off your luggage hit one of the most famous sites in Rome.
+Upon arriving in Rome, and dropping off your luggage hit one of the most famous sites in Rome.
 The Trevi Fountain.
 Of Baroque style architecture, the Trevi is one of the most famous and recognized fountains in the world.
 Throwing coins in the Trevi is common practice, and it’s estimated that 3,000 Euros are thrown into the fountain every single day.
 The money is collected at intervals and has been used to build a supermarket for Rome’s underprivileged.
 It’s found in the Trevi District, surrounded by cafes, bars, and restaurants.

 From the Trevi, make a stop at Giolitti, a gelato stop, before making your way ten minutes north to the Spanish Steps.
-Arrive at sunset, gelato in hand, in order to see the sun drop behind the city, illuminating the buildings and painting the sky a burnt orange.
+Arrive at sunset, gelato in hand, to see the sun drop behind the city, illuminating the buildings and painting the sky a burnt orange.
 A five-minute walk further north will bring you to one of Rome’s most picturesque streets – Via Margutta.
 Stroll down the street as dusk settles in on Rome, taking in the romantic feeling of being in the Eternal City and enjoying one of Rome’s quieter streets.